xuzhaocheng/Stanford/README.md

-Demos and Homewords of Developing iOS 7 Apps for iPhone and iPad of Stanford.
+Demos and Homeworks of Developing iOS 7 Apps for iPhone and iPad of Stanford.